Accidents At Work

-The reporting of certain work-related accidents, diseases and dangerous occurrences is a legal requirement.
+The law states that certain work-related accidents, diseases and dangerous occurrences must be reported.

-The information allows the Health and Safety Executive (HSE) and the local authority to identify where and how risks arise, and to investigate serious accidents.
-With this information the HSE and local authority can then give employers or others concerned advice on how to reduce injury, ill health and accidental loss.
+The information allows the Health and Safety Executive (HSE) and the local council to identify where and how risks arise, and to investigate serious accidents.
+We can then give employers, or others concerned, advice on how to reduce injury, ill health and accidental loss.

 Reporting accidents, illnesses or dangerous occurrences

 You must make a report if an incident is listed on the HSE website.